Top Events of London

 Also known as The Championships, it is the longest-running tennis tournament in the world.
 To grab tickets, you have to book in advance by entering the public ballot.
 A limited number of tickets are available on the day by queuing and each person is entitled to purchase only one ticket.
 Visit the website for more information on the dates, players, venue and tickets.

 [SECTION]British Summer Time Hyde Park

 You and your family can enjoy British summer with this massive 10-day event hosted in London's Hyde park.
 The British Summer Time Hyde Park combines film screenings, comedy acts and sports with weekends of live music.
 Some of the headline performers included Stevie Wonder, Take That, Carole King and Massive Attack.
 There are also themed pubs, cocktail bars, cafes, bistros and food stalls to feed the crowd.
 So make the most of the summer with this music festival extravaganza.
 Visit the website for programme details and tickets.

 Early July serves up six days of horticultural sights at the world's largest flower show organised by the Royal Horticultural Society (RHS).
-Located on the grounds of historic Hampton Court Palace, the RHS Hampton Court Palace Flower Show is in the global top list with the RHS Chelsea Flower Show, Melbourne International Flower and Garden Show, Philadelphia Flower Show and Singapore Garden Festival.
+Located on the grounds of historic Hampton Court Palace, the RHS Hampton Court Palace Flower Show is in the global top list with the RHS Chelsea Flower Show, Melbourne International Flower and Garden Show

 It attracts around 130,000 visitors every year, eager to view the best garden designs and floral exhibits by the heavy hitters of the landscaping world.
 There are demonstrations by celebrity gardeners, tips and techniques to pick up and the latest garden supplies on sale.
 Tickets go on public sale in early October each year so visit the website for programme details and tickets.